oiroqueiro/portfolio/README.md

 At this point I want to share with all of you [**this fantastic tutorial of Flask**](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world), by *Miguel Grinberg*.
 I also use this one, in Spanish, of [**j2logo**](https://j2logo.com/tutorial-flask-espanol/) by *Juan José Lozano Gómez*.
 I learned a lot with them and with all the features that I had to face.

+In the end, I added one chart in the about me section, created with [**cutecharts**](https://github.com/cutecharts/cutecharts.py), which will show a summary of the keywords present on the portfolio.

 ##### **Customizable**

 I wanted a customizable website so after evaluating different options, I decided to use one Excel file to store all the texts of my website in addition to the content of my portfolio.
 The menus texts, buttons, images, ... can be adapted easily.